microsoft/onnxruntime/BUILD.md

   <code>--build_server</code>: Using this flag in addition to --use_openvino builds the OpenVINO Execution Provider with ONNX Runtime Server.

-* `<hardware_option>`: Specifies the hardware target for building OpenVINO Execution Provider.
+* `<hardware_option>`: Specifies the default hardware target for building OpenVINO Execution Provider.
+This can be overriden dynamically at runtime with another option (refer to [OpenVINO-ExecutionProvider.md](./docs/execution_providers/OpenVINO-ExecutionProvider.md) for more details on dynamic device selection).
 Below are the options for different Intel target devices.

 | Hardware Option | Target Device |
 | --------------- | ------------------------|